Guidelines for Giving Gifts at Work

 Before selecting a gift, ask yourself what message the gift conveys about you.
 The right gift should show that you cared enough to give an appropriate and thoughtful gift out of appreciation and respect.
 It should not be something you picked up last minute at the gift shop downstairs.

-Consider How Much Your Spending
+Consider How Much You're Spending

 Giving extravagant gifts to get something in return or outshine co-workers is never a good idea.
 It does not make you look good and usually makes the recipient feel uncomfortable.